Mechanical clock suspension spring

 If the leader is the wrong length

-The timing of a clock is determined by the length of the pendulum and the weight of the pendulum bob.
+Determine the timing of a clock by the length of the pendulum and the weight of the pendulum bob.
 This can get a bit confusing for some people.
-The overall pendulum length is stamped on the back plate of the clock movement with a CM number.
+There is a stamp of the overall pendulum length on the back plate of the clock movement with a CM number.

 This CM stamp is the overall pendulum length from the top of the clock movement all the way down to the bottom of the rating nut.
-This is based on the smallest bob diameter.
+The basis for this is on the smallest bob diameter.

 Subsequently, a wider pendulum bob will require a longer pendulum.
 Again, this can get a bit tricky.
 Please feel free to send an email with any questions.
 We will be glad to help.